dengyunze/rtmp_forward/README.md

 2. drop audio or video;
 3. resize video;

-The code is down, I'm cleanup and will upload code soon.
+The code is done, I'm cleanup and upload soon.